tiarno/reachtim/content/articles/psutil1.md

         elif doc['server'] == 'example02':
             db.example02.insert(doc)

-Now you have the code to get the data and the database collections in which to store it.
+There you have the code to get the data and the database collections in which to store it.
 All that's left to do for this part is to automatically run the code:

 Set up a cron job to run the script every 5 minutes on each server you want to monitor:

     :::bash
     */5 * * * * /path/to/psutil_script

 Each mongoDB collection contains 48 hours of system performance data about the corresponding server.
+This part is so simple you can set it and forget it.

 ### Part 2: Set up the bottle Server {: .article-title}